JosalbertoTizon/webpage-project/README.md

-This repository is html/css a project from The Odin Project
+This repository is my solution to a project from The Odin Project